-Currently, there are 33 Nitobe College Fellows.
-The Fellows, who have worked around the world in a broad range of jobs, bring a wealth of experience and stories to the students.
-Fellows volunteer their time to meet and work with students in various programs throughout the year.
-Fellows talk about their own college lives, their experiences working abroad, and their ideas and thoughts about the future of Japan and of the global society.
-Each Fellow organizes discussions and activities for a group of about 20 students in the first semester in the Foundation program.
-In the second semester, Fellows lead Fellow Seminars in which students investigate a specific local issue introduced by the Fellow and propose some solutions in their final presentation.
+Currently, there are 25 Nitobe College Fellows and Mentors.
+The Fellows and Menors, who have worked around the world in a broad range of jobs, bring a wealth of experience and stories to the students.
+They volunteer their time to meet and work with students in various programs throughout the year.
+They talk about their own college lives, their experiences working abroad, and their ideas and thoughts about the future of Japan and of the global society.
+Fellows lead Fellow Seminars in the second semester of the first year in which students investigate a specific local issue introduced by the Fellow and propose some solutions in their final presentation.
 Students in the Honors program are eligible to sign up for the Taiwa (dialog) program, a mentoring-style program.
 Students sign up to talk to individual Fellows on a one-to-one basis.
 This popular program gives students a chance to hone their communication skills while discussing future academic or career plans on a deeper level with the Fellows of their choice.